 Why Moab Is Even Better Than You鈥檝e Heard

 Everyone who loves adventure must, at some point, make a pilgrimage to Moab, Utah.
 Just don鈥檛 be surprised if one trip turns into many.
-Cradled in a sprawling, three-dimensional garden of spiraling towers, sandstone arches, plunging canyons, and wind-polished slickrock, Moab is the hub of a 20 million-acre desert playground.
+Cradled in a sprawling, three-dimensional garden of spiraling towers, sandstone arches, plunging canyons, and wind-polished slickrock, Moab is the hub of a 20 million-acre desert wonderland.
 The landscapes are otherworldly.
 The sunsets are second to none.
 And the opportunities for adventure, solitude, and self-reflection are virtually limitless.

 Tents in Canyonlands National Park at night